sedovalx/openssl-scripts/README.md

     DNS:test.example.com
 ```

-It is required to make Google Chrome happy.
+The section is required to make Google Chrome happy.
 Your site may be accessible via several different DNS names and you may want to use the same server certificate for all of them.
 In this case, please edit the `create-server-cert.sh` file and add more DNS names into the `[ alt_names ]` section.
+Lately it may be automated by passing all DNS names as arguments to the script.

 ### Creation of a client certificate

 Client certificates are used for the client certificate authentication during the SSL handshake.
-Imagine, you want to give an access to a site only for those users who has a certificate (and its private key) issued by your CA.
+Imagine, you want to give an access to a site only to those users who have a certificate (and its private key) issued by your CA or an intermediate authority.

 Note that you are not asked to enter a pass phrase to protect the key of the cretificate.
 It is because scripts are intended to serve testing purposes.
-If you want to generate client certificates for a production edit the `create-client-cert.sh` script and change the key generation lines as follows.
+If you want to generate client certificates for production edit the `create-client-cert.sh` script and change the generation lines as follows.
 The difference here is `-aes256` parameter.

 ```bash
 openssl -aes256 genrsa -out private/$USER_NAME.key.pem 2048
 # openssl genrsa -out private/$USER_NAME.key.pem 2048
 ```

 To create a client certificate use the next command, provide a meaningful certificate name as an argument.
-The name is used in file names only.
+The name is used to name created files only.

 ```bash
 $ cd root-ca/interm-adm/interm-hub